sphinx-doc/sphinx/doc/latex.rst

        set this option value to ``false`` to recover former behaviour.

 ``inlineliteralwraps``
-    Boolean to specify is linebreaks are allowed inside inline literals: but extra potential break-points (additionally to those allowed by LaTeX at spaces or for hyphenation) are currently inserted only after the characters ``. , ; ? ! /`` and ``\``.
+    Boolean to specify if line breaks are allowed inside inline literals: but extra potential break-points (additionally to those allowed by LaTeX at spaces or for hyphenation) are currently inserted only after the characters ``. , ; ? ! /`` and ``\``.
 Due to TeX internals, white space in the line